sophiemiddleton/Tutorial/AllInOne/doc/AllInOne.md

 This is an example that will build code, run it and prepare to run it on the grid.
 It also explains what each step does.
 The code here is not intended to be a recommendation for any particular set of selection criteria.
-The purpose of the exmaple is to teach the mechanics of how it all works.
+The purpose of the example is to teach the mechanics of how it all works.

 The example will also submit a grid job to run the same code.